kameryn1811/Bandcamp-Player/README.md

 **Please Note**
 - Documentation is still improving
-- There will be dragons/bugs, feel free to report any issues, this should be a stable release but there are some bugs.
-To resolve them you can try: loading another url, restarting the app, and if you're stuck rename or delete settings.json and/or Playlists folder to do a factory reset.
+- This should be a stable release but you may encounter bugs, please feel free to report any issues or suggestions.
+Issues can usually be resolved by loading another url, restarting the app, and if you're stuck rename or delete settings.json and/or Playlists folder to do a factory reset.

 **Windows SmartScreen Warning**
 - When you open BandcampPlayer.exe for the first time, Windows might say: "Windows protected your PC"